tomku/ansible-roles/README.md

 ### jvm-dev

-The variables 'sbt_version', 'maven_version', 'ant_version', 'gradle_version' and 'groovy_version' specify which version of each to install.
+The variables 'sbt_version', 'maven_version', 'ant_version', 'gradle_version', 'groovy_version' and 'jruby_version'  specify which version of each to install.

 The 'apache_mirror' variable specifies which Apache mirror to use.
 The contents should be a URL from the [Apache mirror list](http://www.apache.org/mirrors/) with no project-specific component added on.
 The Apache project also provides a [page](http://www.apache.org/dyn/closer.cgi) that suggests a close mirror.